camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 ## Troubleshooting

-Sometimes, the creation of the very first Maven project fails in Eclipse.
+Sometimes the creation of the very first Maven project fails in Eclipse.
 If that happens to you, just try it again.
 Most of the times the second try works.
-If the problem persists, [contact us](http://camunda.org/community/forum.html).
+If the problem persists, [contact us](https://forum.camunda.org/).

 # Usage in IntelliJ IDE